 After a conviction for larceny (also called theft, depending on the state), the trial concludes with the sentencing phase to determine penalties and conditions of the conviction.
 At sentencing, a number of factors come into play to determine what penalty the defendant will receive.
-Those factors include the sentencing range laid out in the law itself, aggravating and mitigating factors and, for larceny convictions, whether the crime amounted to grand or petit larceny.
+Those factors include the larceny sentencing range laid out in the law itself, aggravating and mitigating factors and whether the crime amounted to grand or petit larceny.

 The laws governing larceny will usually contain sentencing options, either a list of possible sentences or a range of years, as well as fines or other alternative sentences.
 Judges can determine the appropriate sentence by examining the facts of the case and choosing the best penalty that falls within the bounds of the statute.

 In a larceny case, the type of larceny will also greatly influence the severity of the sentence.
 Grand larcenies carry much longer sentences than do petit (or "petty") larcenies.
 Some states also impose different sentences based on the type of item that the defendant stole.

 When deciding what sentence to impose within all the possibilities listed under a statute, judges will examine the facts of the case itself, as well as other aggravating and mitigating factors.
 Aggravating factors tend to make the crime more serious.
 They typically include such things as the defendant's criminal history and whether or not the victim was particularly vulnerable, and the presence of aggravating factors usually results in a harsher sentence.
 Mitigating factors usually influence judges to hand down a more lenient sentence, such as when the defendant has taken responsibility for the crime or has no previous criminal history.

 As previously mentioned, the penalties and sentencing for a larceny conviction will depend on a state's laws.
 Each state will also have a variety of variations of larceny penalties depending on the particular circumstances of the crime.